CenterForSpatialResearch/conflict_urbanism_sp2025/_posts/2025-05-04-Wicaksana.md

 The story of Jakarta’s kampungs reveals a deeper imperative: **Southeast Asian cities must be reintegrated into global urban discourse not as passive recipients of Western planning models, but as producers of their own urban knowledge.** Too often, dominant frameworks prioritize formal infrastructure and top-down control, sidelining the lived realities of communities whose informal systems are deeply adaptive, resilient, and socially rich.
 Kampung residents do not reject development.
 They call for **in-situ upgrading, secure tenure,** and **hybrid spaces** that sustain social proximity and everyday livelihoods.
 As one resident put it,

-*<blockquote>"Warga ingin kota yang bisa menampung hidup mereka, bukan mengusir mereka” —they want a city that can hold their lives, not push them out.</blockquote>*
+<blockquote> "Warga ingin kota yang bisa menampung hidup mereka, bukan mengusir mereka” —they want a city that can hold their lives, not push them out." </blockquote>

 Researchers, activists, and design practitioners working in solidarity with these communities envision a different urban future—one that challenges narratives that criminalize informality and instead positions it as a site of innovation, care, and collective life.